Skip to main content

 Christian Skattum, who heads the Innovation Department at Oslo University Hospital and one of the founders of Health2B, warmly welcomes Diakonhjemmet:

-- Diakonhjemmet is a very exciting partner that knows both specialist and primary care and at the same time has solid research environments.
+– Diakonhjemmet is a very exciting partner that knows both specialist and primary health care and at the same time has solid research environments.
 Through the Health2B partnership, we can learn from each other and lift joint initiatives.

-Innovation with public-private partnership
+Innovation with public-private partnerships

 Gold partner